rism-ch/onstage-texts/index.en.md

 # Introduction

-onstage is a database that lists and publishes the programmes of public musical activities organized by various Swiss institutions. onstage consists of concert programmes, lectures, courses, examinations and prize lists; these documents - currently covering the period from 1826 to the present day - have been catalogued, indexed and digitized. onstage makes it possible to retrace the musical repertoire played over the years, to reconstruct the tastes of a given period as well as its aesthetics, and to find the performers who built up two centuries of music in Switzerland.
+_onstage_ is a database that lists and publishes the programmes of public musical activities organized by various Swiss institutions. _onstage_ consists of concert programmes, lectures, courses, examinations and prize concerts; these documents - currently covering the period from 1826 to the present day - have been catalogued, indexed and digitized. _onstage_ makes it possible to retrace the musical repertoire played over the years, to reconstruct the tastes of a given period as well as its aesthetics, and to find the performers who contributed to two centuries of music in Switzerland.

-## onstage in Figures
+## _onstage_ in Figures

 ### Lausanne

 * 865 activities
-* 1'069 composers et interpreters
+* 1'069 composers and performers
 * 243 auditions
 * 298 concerts
 * 117 conferences